brucou/movie-search-app/article/article.md

 ![state machine associated to the TDD implementation](movie%20search%20TDD%20fsm%20actual.png)

-Did you picture a glaring issue with our implementation ?
+Did you picture a glaring issue with our implementation?
 We forgot the cases for selecting a movie at the beginning of the application, when the query input field has not been interacted with!